python/cpython/Doc/library/enum.rst

    A decorator to change the :class:`str() <str>` and :func:`repr` of an enum to show its members as belonging to the module instead of its class.
-   Should only be used when the enum members are exported to the module global namespace (see class:`re.RegexFlag` for an example).
+   Should only be used when the enum members are exported to the module global namespace (see :class:`re.RegexFlag` for an example).

    .. versionadded:: 3.11